View all technologies

 How are cryptocurrencies relevant in civic space and for democracy?

-However, regarding cryptocurrencies through only a traditional development lens – i.e. that they may only be useful for refugees or countries with unreliable fiat currencies – simplifies the economic landscape of such developing countries.
-Many countries are home to a significant youth population who are poised to harness cryptocurrency in innovative ways, for instance to send and receive remittances, to access foreign financial markets and investment possibilities, and even to encourage ecological or ethical purchasing behaviors (see the Case Studies section ).
+However, regarding cryptocurrencies through only a traditional development lens – i.e. that they may only be useful for refugees or countries with unreliable fiat currencies – simplifies the economic landscape of such low and middle income countries.
+Many countries are home to a significant youth population who are poised to harness cryptocurrency in innovative ways, for instance, to send and receive remittances, to access foreign financial markets and investment possibilities, and even to encourage ecological or ethical purchasing behaviors (see the Case Studies section).
 During the Coronavirus lockdown in India, and after the country’s reserve bank lifted a ban it had on cryptocurrencies, many young people started trading in Indian cryptocurrencies and using cryptocurrencies to transfer money to one another.
 Still, the future of crypto in India and elsewhere is uncertain.
 The frontier nature of cryptocurrencies poses significant risks to users when it comes to insurance and, in some cases, security.

 Moreover, as will be discussed below, the distributed technology (blockchain) underlying cryptocurrencies is seen as offering resistance to censorship, as the data are distributed over a large network of computers.
-Cryptocurrencies could also give a broader range of people access to banking.
+The blockchain offers a high level of anonymity, which may be helpful for those living under autocratic regimes and democratic activists conduct transactions that may otherwise be monitored.
+Cryptocurrencies could also give a broader range of people access to banking, an essential element of economic inclusion.

 Back to top